memunyawiri/CV/README.md

 #### Strategic

-In my previous roles, I was taught to be strategic, be it from a theoretically or practically.
+In my previous roles, I was taught to be strategic, be it from a theoretical or practical standpoint.
-With coding, I can tell that my strategical skills will be put to work and I look forward to adapting them to the new environment.
+With coding, I can tell that my strategical skills will be put to work and I look forward to adapting them to the new working and learning environment.

 #### Working Well Under Pressure